Five Steps to Take If You’re Sued By a Creditor

 The following is presented for informational purposes only and is not intended as legal advice.
 Please consult with a qualified attorney for assistance with your unique situation.

-If you receive a letter that you’re being sued by a creditor, it can be terrifying.
+Receiving a letter saying that you’re being sued by a creditor can be legitimately terrifying.
 You may think you’re about to lose everything since you can’t afford to pay off your debt.
 Or you may be thinking about your wages being garnished for years to come and how that will affect your current lifestyle.
 You may also be thinking about all the added court costs, attorney fees, and other costs associated with the lawsuit.

 Before panic truly sets in, take a deep breath and pull yourself together.
 There are some things you can do to keep this bad situation from getting worse.